estruyf/vscrui/README.md

 3. Run `npm run storybook` to start the development server
 4. Open the `http://localhost:6006` in your browser
 5. Test out the components or make changes to the library

+## Contributing

+If you want to contribute, please find an open issue you would like to work on and leave us a comment.
+If you have any questions, feel free to ask in the issue or in the Discord server.

 ## References